5 myths about the flu vaccine debunked

 Get vaccinated

 The CDC recommends that everyone 6 months and older, including pregnant people, get a flu vaccine every year unless otherwise instructed by your physician.
 The ideal time to get vaccinated is early fall before flu season begins.
-You can even get your COVID-19 booster the same time as your flu vaccine.
+You can even get the latest COVID-19 shot the same time as your flu vaccine.

 COVID-19